FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 	- [ ] Update function can fix it
 - [ ] Create a class to handle the entire application, instead of initialize all of it from Window class
 - [ ] Finish scaling example
+- [ ] Apply gluPerspective function in the base project